as1314877/GetLocation/README.md

 # GetLocation
-Get the location of device with Android studio
+Get the location of device with Android studio.
+This is my practice.
+I followed this video: https://www.youtube.com/watch?v=XQJiiuk8Feo